5 Steps in the Engagement Recovery Playbook to Rebuild Team Spirit After Organizational Trauma

 Takeaway: Recognition brings back hope and a sense of stability.
 When people feel genuinely seen and valued, they regain the confidence to move forward together.

-3. Reconnect Teams Through Shared Purpose and Collaborative Wins
+3. Help Teams Reconnect Through Shared Purpose and Collaborative Wins

 Challenge: